Black Feminist Visions for Justice: Moving Beyond a Broken System

 Black feminism looks beyond itself

 Black women may experience violence disproportionately, but we do not experience it exclusively.
-When we focus on the ways Black women’s bodies and images are policed, objectified and modified with generative AI, we find the fault lines along which intimate abuse travels for all women.
+When we focus on the ways Black women’s bodies and images are policed, objectified and now modified and violated with generative AI, we find the fault lines along which intimate abuse travels for all women.
 The social and technological infrastructures designed to profit from the dehumanisation of Black women—are those which accelerate the distribution of intimate image abuse at scale.

 A not-so-radical radical idea: healing is a reasonable ambition after harm

-Our position paper Beyond the Takedown is an invitation to start to conceive of approaches to tech-facilitated gender-based violence that truly centre victim-survivors and not platform accountability.
+Our position paper Beyond the Takedown is an invitation to conceive of approaches to tech-facilitated violence that truly centre victim-survivors and not platform accountability.
 In the simplest terms, if the human rights violations of intimate image abuse are not addressed with appropriate redress for Black women, the infrastructure for the protection of human rights for all women does not exist.

 Next